The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Applicability and limitations

 We quantified how different feedback prescriptions affect the slope and normalisation of the gas density profiles within the \simba\ simulation.
 Our results highlight a distinctive feature imprinted by the AGN-jet mode on the slope of the gas density profile in galaxy groups and clusters ($M_{\rm 200c} \gtrsim 10^{13} \Msun$): the present-day slope is less steep and exhibits a stronger variation with redshift (Figure~\ref{fig:eta_vs_M}) than other feedback variants.
 These predictions can potentially be verified with current observations.
 For example, \cite{Zhang_2024} measured stacked X-ray surface brightness profiles of Milky-Way-size galaxies, groups and clusters, using data from the eROSITA mission \citep{eROSITA}.
 They showed that the data are well represented with a beta profile; far from the core of the halo, a beta profile can be approximated with a power law, and this would enable a more direct comparison with the predictions in Figure~\ref{fig:eta_vs_M} \citep{Sorini_2024_proc}.
 Indeed, the core radii inferred by \cite{Zhang_2024} for their sample of objects is in the range $5-15 \kpc$, which correspond to $0.02-0.04 \, r_{\rm 200c}$.
 Thus, the radial distance range over which the beta profiles can be approximated with a power law ($r>0.02-0.04 \, r_{\rm 200c}$) is compatible with the halo-centric distance range considered in this work ($0.05 < r/r_{\rm 200c} < 1$).

 Observations of thermal and kinetic SZ in the gaseous environment of galaxies, groups and clusters proved to be promising at constraining the impact of different feedback prescriptions on thermal state of the gas \citep[e.g.][]{Amodeo_2021, Moser_2022, Pandey_2023}.
-At lower masses ($10^{11.5} \, \mathrm{M}_{\odot} \lesssim M_{\rm 200c} \lesssim10^{12.5} \Msun$), the predictions for the present-day slope of the gas density profile of the No-AGN and No-feedback run may be sufficiently different to be discerned by ongoing measurements.
+However, most of the kinetic SZ signal comes from regions beyond the virial radius \citep{Hadzhiyska_2024}, which is outside the boundaries that we considered for our fitting formula.
+Thus, in future work we will extend the modelling of the gas density profiles beyond the virial radius in order to best exploit the kinetic SZ data.
+On the other hand, at lower masses ($10^{11.5} \, \mathrm{M}_{\odot} \lesssim M_{\rm 200c} \lesssim10^{12.5} \Msun$), the predictions for the present-day slope of the gas density profile of the No-AGN and No-feedback run may be sufficiently different to be discerned by ongoing measurements.
 For example, observations in the optical and infrared domain with the Euclid wide survey \citep{Euclid_WideSurvey} could provide a large enough sample of galaxies to meaningfully constrain the predicted gas density profiles.

 Recent observations of $z\approx 3$ CO emitters \citep{Pensabene_2024} and of ion absorbers such as MgII around high-redshift \lya emitters traced the amount of cool gas in the CGM of galaxies across the redshift range $z\sim 3-4$ \citep{Galbiati_2024}, which is sensitive to feedback processes.
 Such measurements can thus be exploited for constraining the $\alpha$ parameter regulating the redshift evolution of the normalisation of the gas density profile, which exhibits a qualitatively different mass dependence when the AGN-jet mode is included (Figure~\ref{fig:logA_vs_M}).
 The present-day normalisation, $\log A_0$, is also very sensitive to the inclusion of AGN-jet and, somewhat less conspicuously, stellar feedback, in the mass range $10^{11.5} \, \mathrm{M}_{\odot} \lesssim M_{\rm 200c} \lesssim10^{13} \Msun$.
 However, this parameter is not well converged with respect to mass resolution (see Appendix~\ref{app:convergence}).
 While it would still be possible to constrain $\log A_0$ with observations, one would need to account for an extra source of uncertainty due to the poor numerical convergence before drawing robust conclusions.